fierg/ept-graph/README.md

 ### .env File config

-All Configuration of options can be handled via the .enf file in the projects root.
+All Configuration of options can be handled via the `.env` file in the projects root.
 In this case only the network id has to be provided as argument.

 ### Example